i-shreyagarg/Transformer-models/bert-models/readme.md

 |Distil Roberta|30	         |71.46%	      |0.07|

 ### Conculsion
-From the Results it could be concluded that **Roberta Model** was the best fit according to the Similarity Score and Time Taken.
+From the Results it could be concluded that **"Roberta Model"** was the best fit according to the Similarity Score and Time Taken.